RITHonorsTechCommittee/gimme-your-files-please/README.md

 Running the development server from Eclipse (with debugging)
 ------------------------------------------------------------
 1. Build the application
---1.
-Create a new maven run configuration
+    1. Create a new maven run configuration
-----*  Base directory:  ${workspace_loc:/gimme-your-files-please}
+        *  Base directory:  ${workspace_loc:/gimme-your-files-please}
-----*  Goals:  clean install
+        *  Goals:  clean install
---2.
-Run the configuration after making any changes
+    2. Run the configuration after making any changes
 2. Start the server.
---*  See the steps above, I've found that running it from the command line is easiest for starting and stopping it.
+    *  See the steps above, I've found that running it from the command line is easiest for starting and stopping it.
 3. Start the remote debugger
---1.
-Create a new Remote Java Application debug configuration
+    1. Create a new Remote Java Application debug configuration
-----*  Project: gimme-your-files-please-war
+        *  Project: gimme-your-files-please-war
-----*  Connection type:  standard
+        *  Connection type:  standard
-----*  Host:  Localhost
+        *  Host:  Localhost
-----*  Port:  1044
+        *  Port:  1044
+    2. Add whatever breakpoints you want
+    3. Start the debug configuration

 To Do!